brittni-and-the-polar-bear/generative-art-project-template/README.md

-# generative-art-project-template
+# Generative Art Project Template (TypeScript)

 Copyright (C) 2023 Brittni Watkins

-A template for new brittni and the polar bear generative art projects using TypeScript with p5.
+A template for new brittni and the polar bear generative art projects using [TypeScript](https://www.typescriptlang.org/) with [p5](https://p5js.org/).

 ## LICENSE Information